DevelopmentalImagingMCRI/karawun/Readme.md

 ## Introduction

-_Karawun_ converts the results of a diffusion imaging tractography study, as might be used for surgical planning, to a form that is readable by the Brainlab software suite.
+_Karawun_ converts the results of a diffusion MRI tractography study, as might be used for surgical planning, to a form that is readable by the Brainlab software suite.